|

 1930s interior.
 Traditional cream tea is supposed to be the

-'must have', but the house speciality is the savoury Yorkshire
+'must have', but in fact the house speciality is the savoury Yorkshire

 Rarebit, and there are many other dishes on the menu.